 Additional Fees - Enforcing the Judgment.

 There is a possibility that you may incur additional court costs even after the Judgment.
-If you win your case and the defendant refuses to pay, you will need to Enforce the Judgment, which again requires a fee.
-As of Jan 2011, all the enforcement options (e.g. A Warrant of execution, to send in the Bailiffs) have a flat fee of £100.
+If you win your case and the defendant refuses to pay, you can, and probably should Enforce the Judgment, which again requires a fee.
+As of Sep 2018, all the enforcement options (e.g. A Warrant of execution, to send in the Bailiffs) have a flat fee of £110.

 As with the other Court fees, the enforcement fee is added to your Claim, and assuming the defendant does eventually pay up, you will get the fee back.